-If the College dismisses a Formal Complaint for Title IX purposes, it may in its discretion address the Formal Complaint under the Student Handbook, Faculty Personnel Policies, or the Staff Personnel Policies as appropriate.
+If the College dismisses a Formal Complaint for Title IX purposes, it may in its discretion address the Formal Complaint under the Student Code of Conduct, Faculty Personnel Policies, or the Staff Personnel Policies as appropriate.

 The parties will receive simultaneous written notice of the dismissal and the reasons for the dismissal.
-Either party may appeal the decision to dismiss as explained in the "Mandatory Dismissal" section.
+Either party may appeal the decision to dismiss as explained below in Section XVI.